mbezjak/napalm/README.md

 Combine that with the ability to add your own plugins and you have a receipe for disaster.

-Since you can add your own plugins it's expected that you many more plugins will be installed.
+Since you can add your own plugins it's expected that many more plugins will be installed.
 Probably download from someplace.
 If you do, treat it like any other bash script - potential source of malicious hazard.
 Examine it beforehand. napalm plugins should generally be extremely small.
 Just a couple of lines specifying from where to download a program and what do with it afterwards.
 If you see something longer or out of the ordinary be _extra_ suspicious.